New York Restraining Order Lawyer

-An order of protection, sometimes referred to as an “OP”, is a court order from a judge that restricts the relationship and contact between two or more people.
+In New York an order of protection, sometimes referred to as an “OP”, is a court order from a judge that restricts the relationship and contact between two or more people.
 It is commonly known as a “restraining order.”
 It can be used to prevent domestic violence.
+In Suffolk County, orders of protection are issued by the Family Court in Central Islip, the Supreme Court in Central Islip (during divorce cases), or by a criminal court.

-How to obtain an order of protection or restraining order in Family Court
+How to Obtain a New York Order of Protection or Restraining Order in Family Court

 What is a Family Offense?